JonathanWilkins1/Jonathan-Wilkins/README.md

  #### Golf Stand Attendant and Events Coordinator
   *Pitch-n-Putt Golf Course, New Holland, PA*
  - Organized buildings for reserved events
- - Signed in customers to play golf
+ - Signed in and collected payment for customers to play golf
+ - Provided golf clubs/golf balls to customers

 ## Education
  #### Bachelor of Computer Science Degree ― Minor in Mathematics